gomitolof/Ethical-Hacking-22-23/Buffer_Overflow_Lab-20221205/Labsetup/report.md

 # Task 4: Level-3 Attack

+Since the zeros posed at the end of every address stop the copy during the execution of strcpy function, everything after the return address will not be copy, so we have to change the position of the shellcode.
+Solution: put the shellcode just below the return address pointer and use as return address the one of the buffer.
+In this way, the shellcode will be for sure copied on the buffer and executed thanks to the return address and NOP slide instructions.

+# Task 5: Level-4 Attack

 Create a new Makefile for the server code in which we disable all the mitigations and enable the compilation with the debugging option -g (see Makefile inside server-code-debug folder), then run:

 ```console